tstephen/cbc-gsuite/post-sermon/README.md

 ### Environment variables

 It's worth noting that the REST API appears to be designed first and foremost for use within the web server so it hasn't (yet) prioritised authentication mechanisms now common for APIs (OAuth).
-So to slightly reduce the risk exposing my password I pass it into scripts as .n environment variable.
+So to slightly reduce the risk exposing my password I pass it into scripts as an environment variable.
 A few other things are externalised this way too.
-Example (non-functional) values are included in `env.sample.sh`.
+Example (non-functional) values are included in `env.example.sh`.

+Since Wordpress 5.6 Application Passwords are built in.
+This allows each user to have one or more passwords for use in scripts thus protecting their main password.
+To get one go to your profile page.
+More details can be found [here](https://make.wordpress.org/core/2020/11/05/application-passwords-integration-guide/).

 ## Create sermon via the command line